Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Clockwise Gokyo Everest Base Camp Itinerary

-After getting information about the counter-clockwise itinerary above, you may want to see the Clockwise one for more info.
+After getting information about the counterclockwise itinerary above, you may want to see the Clockwise one for more info.
 Of course, we are providing this too here;

 Day 04: Trek to Dole (4110m)

 Today, you follow the same trail for about 3 hours, where all Everest base camp trekking trekkers will be walking.
 And then, you split to the left toward Mong Hill, walking on ascending trail for another hour and a half to two hours.
-Then, the trail descends to Phungki-Tenga for half an hour and climbs to Dole for the final two hours through a dense forest of rhododendron and pine trees.
+Then, the trail descends to Phungki-Tenga for half an hour and climbs to Dole for the final two hours through a dense forest of rhododendrons and pine trees.
 You gain almost 700m in seven hours of a walk today.

 Day 05: Trek to Machchhermo (4470m)